 This means IndyCars would reach very high speeds on the straights of F1 tracks, but they would lose time to F1 cars in the corners, even with a high downforce setup.
 However, F1 cars would lose out to them on oval tracks, unless they had major modifications made to their chassis and their engines.

 It’s also worth noting that the 230 mph reached by IndyCars is only on ovals, as on tracks like St Petersburg, they might only reach 170 mph or so (270 kph).

 Would An F1 Car Win The Indy 500?

-There are lots of differences between IndyCar and Formula 1, with the majority of them being present in the cars used.
-The tracks also differ in shape and size between IndyCar and F1.
-Regardless of their differences, they both represent the pinnacle of motorsport at its fastest.
+There are lots of differences between IndyCar and Formula 1, with the majority of them being to do with the cars and tracks.
+Regardless of their differences, they are both incredibly entertaining to watch!